Writing a legal CV and cover letter

-If you want to succeed in the competitive field of law, it helps if you get the basics right.
-To ensure your applications don't fail at the first hurdle learn how to craft a strong legal CV and cover letter
+If you want to succeed in the competitive field of law, it helps to get the basics right.
+To ensure your applications for training contracts or law jobs don't fail at the first hurdle learn how to craft a strong legal CV and cover letter

 When it comes to selling your qualifications, skills and experience to potential employers your CV and cover letter are your shop window.